kingshukkundu/CS50-Solution/README.md

 This repository is provided under the [MIT License](LICENSE).
 This means that you are free to use, modify, and distribute the code for your own personal or educational purposes.
 However, please be sure to respect the academic policies of your institution and use the code responsibly.

 Happy coding and best of luck with your CS50 journey!
-If you have any questions or suggestions, feel free to [open an issue](https://github.com/your-username/cs50-solutions/issues) or [create a pull request](https://github.com/your-username/cs50-solutions/pulls).
+If you have any questions or suggestions, feel free to [open an issue](https://github.com/kingshukkundu/CS50-solutions/issues) or [create a pull request](https://github.com/kingshukkundu/CS50-solutions/pulls).

+**Disclaimer:** The solutions in this repository are provided as-is.
+While I have made efforts to ensure their correctness, there may still be errors or better solutions that exist.
+Use these solutions as a reference, but always strive to understand and solve the problems on your own.

 ## Ethical Use and Responsibility